Shu Du of Cai

-Cai Shu Du or Shu Du of Cai (蔡叔度 (Du, [Royal] Uncle of Cai)), given name Du (度), was the first ruler of the State of Cai.
+Shu Du of Cai (蔡叔度 (Du, [Royal] Uncle of Cai)), given name Du (度), was the first ruler of the State of Cai.

+Early life

-Du was the fifth son of King Wen of Zhou and his wife Taisi (太姒).
+Shu Du was the fifth son of King Wen of Zhou and his wife Tai Si (太姒).
 He had ten brothers and eight half-brothers.
-His elder brothers were Kao (Boyi Kao), Fa (King Wu of Zhou), Xian (Guan Shu), and Dan (the Duke of Zhou).
+His elder brothers were Bo Yikao, Ji Fa, Shu Xian, and Ji Dan.

+Reign

-He was given the fief of Cai by King Wu after the overthrow of the last Shang king, Zhou.
-Du's realm centered on present-day Shangcai, Henan.
-He and his brothers Guan Shu Xian and Huo Shu Chu (霍叔處) were known as the Three Guards, but when King Wu died and the Duke of Zhou assumed the regency for the young King Cheng, they rebelled along with Wu Geng.
+Shu Du was given the fief of Cai by King Wu after the overthrow of the last Shang king, Di Xin.
+Du's realm centred on present-day Shangcai, Henan, and the fief was aimed at controlling the heir to the Shang throne, Wu Geng, by restricting his access to eastern support from the Dongyi.
+He and his brothers Shu Xian of Guan and Shu Chu of Huo were known as the Three Guards, but when King Wu died and the Duke of Zhou assumed the regency for the young King Cheng of Zhou, they rebelled along with Wu Geng from the perspective of the Shang being entitled to the throne if King Wu had no heir.
 The Duke of Zhou was able to suppress the rebellion and Du was exiled, although Cheng eventually recreated the realm of Cai as a grant to Du's son Zhong Hu.